Find Grad Schools

 3 Yearly Graduations

 Towson University comes in at #14 on our list of the most popular colleges offering graduate certificates in digital communication.
-The average in-state tuition for full-time undergraduates is $7,100 per year, while in-state graduate students, on average, pay $8,280 per year.
-For the 2020-2021 academic year, 3 graduate certificates were handed out to digital communication majors at Towson.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Roughly 21,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $7,238 per year, while in-state graduate students, on average, pay $8,676 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in digital communication from Towson.
+Of these students, 78% were women and 11% were members of underrepresented racial-ethnic groups.

 #16